 Customers are becoming more tech savvy and can jump to other sites quickly to compare prices and shipping.
 It’s common for one product to be bought over another because the cost of shipping is less.
 Knowing where your shipping prices stand compared to other sites, particularly competitors, is essential.

 Now that you understand what your customers want and know what your competitors are doing, it’s time to execute.
 But easier said than done.

 Cloud-based, SaaS systems, like Flow, can simplify the operation and have you poised to engage dozens of international markets in a very short time.
-The technology provides flexible, customizable options by country or market for landed costs and shipping so that your business can compete with local ones.
+The cross border e-commerce technology provides flexible, customizable options by country or market for landed costs and shipping so that your business can compete with local ones.